Aamir0890/stock/Readme.md

 - Node.js (v14 or later)
 - npm (v6 or later)
+- Mongodb compass account

 ## Installation and Setup

 1. Clone the repository:
 2. Install dependencies for both frontend and backend:
 3. Set up environment variables:

-Create a `.env` file in the root directory and add:
+Create a `.env` file in the root directory of backend and add:

-PORT=8000
-DATABASE_URL=[Your database connection string] JWT_SECRET=[Your JWT secret key]
+DATABASE_URL=[Your database connection string] use Mongodb compass JWT_SECRET=[Your JWT secret key]

-This command will start both the backend server on port 8000 and the React development server on port 5173.
+start both the servers seperately.
+- `npm run dev`: Starts frontend
+- `nodemon app.js`: Starts only the backend server

 ## Usage